 Venturing Deeper into the Cave

-We started the day by hiking to the 2nd entrance of the cave, another pit with a 200′-foot drop from the jungle above.
-Hundreds of tayos birds roosted along the walls of the pit.
-Our guide explained that no one enters the cave from this entrance because it would disturb too many Tayos birds.
-This was also the area that the Stan Hall expedition found ancient artifacts in what they determined was a burial area located beneath where a beam of sunlight strikes the ground.
+We began the day’s journey by hiking to the second entrance of the cave, a massive pit with a 200-foot drop from the jungle above.
+Hundreds of Tayos birds roosted along the steep walls of the pit, their shrieks echoing through the cavern.
+Our guide explained that no one enters the cave from this entrance to avoid disturbing the birds, which are sensitive to human activity.
+This area was also significant in the history of cave exploration.
+It was here that the Stan Hall expedition uncovered ancient artifacts, which they believed came from a burial area beneath where a beam of sunlight strikes the ground.

 My brother standing in the 2nd cave Entrance.
 Angry Taos birds shriek in the background